 We are committed to providing excellent services to all our children and their parents and we believe the best way to do this is to listen to your views.
 We encourage parents to contact us about their concerns and not to wait for the next formal opportunity to meet.
-So if you have something to tell us, whether good or bad, please contact the class teacher or SENCO.
+So if you have something to tell us, whether good or a suggestion to improve, please contact the class teacher or SENCO.